Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Introduction

 \section{Introduction}

 Understanding physical phenomena that lie at the intersection of quantum mechanics and general relativity remains one of the major challenges in modern physics.
-Recent advances in quantum control technologies have made it possible to investigate the behavior of more massive quantum systems through experiments in the laboratory.
+Recent advances in quantum control technologies, such as high-precision atom interferometry and the coherent control of increasingly massive quantum systems, have made it possible to investigate the behavior of more massive quantum systems through experiments in the laboratory.
 In this regime, theories suggest that gravitational effects on quantum systems may become observable.
 Given these developments, several table-top experiments have been proposed to test the effect of spacetime properties on quantum systems, as well as to probe the quantum aspects of gravity in the low-energy regime \cite{bose2025massive}.
 These proposals pave the way for exploration of the overlap between general relativity and quantum mechanics with near-future technologies.

 However, most previous studies have focused on the Newtonian limit, where gravity is sufficiently weak, the speed of the object is much lower than the light speed, and spacetime is static.
 Consequently, the interplay between quantum effects and gravitational effects in the post-Newtonian regime have remained largely unexplored.
 Probing this regime may require accessing higher energy scales than those in the Newtonian regime, which in turn demands more advanced control of quantum systems.
 Nevertheless, the lower-order post-Newtonian regime might be comparatively more accessible than the extreme energy and length scales characteristic of particle physics, such as the Planck scale.
 Thus, exploring experimental setups within this regime is worthwhile for improving our approach to reconciling quantum mechanics with general relativity.